 We recently opened a Teespring store with the lowest prices possible so that the young girls in your life could have apparel and stickers with characters that represent them.
 We do not make a profit.

-A core value of ours is to provide representation for minorities in STEAM, something that really doesn't exist right now.
+A core value of ours is to provide representation for minorities in STEM, something that really doesn't exist right now.
 We want every little girl who sees our art to feel proud of herself for her interests and passions and to know that she belongs.
 All of our art is by our founder, Danielle Boyer, and is provided to you for noncommercial use.

 STEAM Strong Posters

 Diversifying your classroom or home with our creative and diverse STEM posters, created by our founder, Danielle Boyer, for free with non-commercial use.
 Every child deserves to see themselves represented in STEM.

 STEAM Cultural Connection Series

 We decided to tackle the problem of diversity in children's books by creating five free diverse STEM books for grades K-3 in January 2019.
 In the Continuing Culture version of the series, their absence of words and numerals allows children from any culture to enjoy learning about everything from environmental conservation to robotics.
 They feature empowering children of different ethnicities, with different religions, and with disabilities.
 Children's books shouldn't be isolating or unrelatable, and we are eager to continue to see more changes like this being made in the children's book community.

 We are currently developing a second version of our books with improved graphic design and longer captions.
 They are specifically geared toward girls.
 They are due to be released for free on our website in mid-2021.